Below, an overview of ScanLab’s research topics is provided.

 Neonatal pain and anesthetics

 In the Sophia Children’s Hospital, each year many newborns need specialized care or surgeries due to illness at the neonatal intensive care unit.
-One of our projects, focuses on how pain, early life exposure to opioids and anesthetics affect brain development later in life.
+One of our projects focuses on how pain and early life exposure to opioids and anesthetics affect brain development later in life.